DanielIsHungry/Scratch-Groq-AI-extension/README.md

 # Scratch-Groq-AI-extension
 Some silly extension for ai.
-NOTE i did not code this i asked chatgpt  bbecause im  not that good yet.
+Mew